Aramaic: Vowels

-The close front vowel is the "long" i (like the vowel in "need", /[i]/).
-It has a slightly more open counterpart, the "long" e, as in the final vowel of "café" (/[e]/).
+The close front vowel is the "long" i (/[i]/).
+It has a slightly more open counterpart, the "long" e, (/[e]/).
 Both of these have shorter counterparts, which tend to be pronounced slightly more open.
 Thus, the short close e corresponds with the open e in some dialects.
 The close front vowels usually use the consonant י y as a mater lectionis.

-The close back vowel is the "long" u (like the vowel in "school", /[u]/).
-It has a more open counterpart, the "long" o, like the vowel in "show" (/[o]/).
+The close back vowel is the "long" u (/[u]/).
+It has a more open counterpart, the "long" o, (/[o]/).
 There are shorter, and thus more open, counterparts to each of these, with the short close o sometimes corresponding with the long open a.
 The close back vowels often use the consonant ו w to indicate their quality.

 Two basic diphthongs exist: an open vowel followed by י y (ay), and an open vowel followed by ו w (aw).
 These were originally full diphthongs, but many dialects have converted them to e and o respectively.

 The so-called "emphatic" consonants (see the next section) cause all vowels to become mid-centralised.